 We will typically read about 100-200 pages of material per week.
-Class discussion build on the readings, and I expect that you have read the assigned texts ahead of class.
+Class discussion builds on the readings, and I expect that you have read the assigned texts ahead of class.
 Please bring a copy of the assigned readings with you to class.
 It is critical that you keep up with these readings.

-READING REFLECTIONS (SIX REFLECTIONS, 6% EACH FOR 36% TOTAL)
+READING REFLECTIONS (FIVE REFLECTIONS, 5% EACH FOR 25% TOTAL)

-Over the course of the semester students should submit SIX reading reflections.
-Each week (unless otherwise noted) students will submit a 2-page reflection paper in which they 1) summarize the key arguments of the readings 2) describe their reflections/thoughts on the readings and 3) provide at least 3 discussion questions they would like the class to address.
+Over the course of the semester students should submit FIVE reading reflections.
+Each week (unless otherwise noted) students will have the opportunity to submit a 2-page reflection paper in which they 1) summarize the key arguments of the readings 2) describe their reflections/thoughts on the readings and 3) provide at least 3 discussion questions they would like the class to address.
+Students will also submit their discussion questions to the Quercus discussion board so that discussion facilitators can reference them.
 Summaries must be submitted before class.
-Reflection papers must be submitted by 9am on class meeting days.
-Late papers will be subject to a 5% late penalty if submitted after 9am but before the start of class.
+Reflection papers must be submitted by 9am the day before class meetings (Tuesdays).

+Late papers will be subject to a 5% late penalty if submitted within 24 hours of the deadline (this includes papers submitted after 9:00am the day before class but before 8:59am on class meeting days).
+Papers submitted after 8:59am on class meeting days, but before class meetings (4pm), will be subject to a 10% penalty.
 No late papers will be accepted after the start of class.
-Students must submit at least 2 reflection papers by Oct 19.
+Students must submit at least 2 reflection papers by Oct 13.

-CRITICAL LITERATURE REVIEW OR RESEARCH PROPOSAL (DUE DEC.
-14, 40%)
+CRITICAL LITERATURE REVIEW OR RESEARCH PROPOSAL (60% for all components)

+Essay/Proposal (DUE DEC.
+14, 57.5%)

-Students will write a 15-18page (excluding references) critical literature review on a topic of their choice related to gender and work or a research proposal that reviews the research in a related area of their choice and proposes a possible research project.
+Students will write a 14-16 page (excluding references) critical literature review on a topic of their choice related to gender and work or a research proposal that reviews the research in a related area of their choice and proposes a possible research project.
 Literature reviews must make an original argument and should be supported by Sociological and/or related research.